 legend.location = "plot")

-For a test of whether two variables are associated, the p-value evaluates the likelihood that you would observe an association as strong or stronger than the one you observed between the groups if there were no association between the variables, as depicted in Figure 7.5.
-For instance, when evaluating whether number of carries is positively associated with injury likelihood, and you observed a correlation coefficient of \(r = .25\) between number of carries and injury likelihood, the p-value evaluates the likelihood that you would observe a correlation as strong or stronger than \(r = .25\) between the variables if number of carries is not associated with injury likelihood.
+For a test of whether two variables are associated, the p-value evaluates the likelihood that you would observe an association as strong or stronger than the one you observed if there were no actual association between the variables in the population, as depicted in Figure 9.5.
+For instance, when evaluating whether number of carries is positively associated with injury likelihood, and you observed a correlation coefficient of \(r = .25\) between number of carries and injury likelihood, the p-value evaluates the likelihood that you would observe a correlation as strong or stronger than \(r = .25\) between the variables if, in truth among all NFL Running Backs, number of carries is not associated with injury likelihood.

 Code